ICSRG/ICSRG/content/authors/Rashed/_index.md

   - Rashed

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Co-Supervisor, Assistant Professor (Adjunct)
+role: Co-Director, Adj.
+Assistant Professor

 # Organizations/Affiliations
 organizations: